jdevfullstack/programming-core-concepts/README.md

 as that.
-Typical programs like binary to human language (and vice versa) takes a lot of processing, an operation system to recognize computer applications, a business collaborative tool with a lot of features to manage data, a 3D game that is almost realistic, an Artificial Intelligence that can simulate humans
+Typical programs like binary to human language (and vice versa) takes a lot of processing, an operating system to recognize computer applications, a business collaborative tool with a lot of features to manage data, a 3D game that is almost realistic, an Artificial Intelligence that can simulate humans